sebadorn/Physically-based-Rendering/README.md

 ## Optimization notes and ideas

+* Trade space for speed
+* Trade accuracy/error rate for speed
 * OpenCL code is just a string that can be changed and recompiled
 * OpenGL shaders are just strings that can be changed and recompiled
-* Trade space for speed
-* Trade accuracy/error rate for speed
+* Split OpenCL into multiply kernels for each (greater) task, like ray generation, ray traversal, intersection test, and so on
 * Are some tasks in OpenCL better done on CPU than GPU?
+* Tree traversion not good for parallelization?
+(Use a bunch of voxels/an octree instead and check all boxes parallelized?)

 ## Libraries/headers